Last Updated on April 19, 2021

 Check out all the details about Zambia reopening for tourism.

 On August 21, Anguilla reopened its borders for international tourism.
 But before tourists can fly into the country, they are required to register in advance.
 Visitors must register at the Anguilla Tourist Board’s website and wait for the approval.
 Aside from getting approval, they are also required to submit a proof of negative COVID-19 PCR test that’s taken 3-5 days prior to arrival.
 Furthermore, proof of health insurance is required, which should cover any medical expenses that will be incurred if they get infected with Covid-19.
+Travelers are required to quarantine for a minimum of 10 days and undergo another PCR test on the 10th day of the visit.
+Once the final negative test is out, travelers can freely explore around the island.

 Here’s a complete guide to Anguilla’s tourism reopening.